diku-dk/futhark/STYLE.md

 pointless use of alignment, and are retained to serve as a reminder of this.

+If in doubt, don't align.
+Spurious alignment makes the code feel weird and off-key, and it can be remarkably ugly when not maintained.
+Alignment in expressions is usually a bad idea.

 ### Blank Lines

 One blank line between top-level definitions.
 No blank lines between